Mass psychogenic illness: Prevalence and intensity

-Adolescents and children are frequently affected in cases of MPI.
+Cases of MPI frequently involve adolescents and children as the primary affected groups, with females often being disproportionately impacted.
 The hypothesis that those prone to extraversion or neuroticism, or those with low IQ scores, are more likely to be affected in an outbreak of hysterical epidemic has not been consistently supported by research.
 Bartholomew and Wessely state that it "seems clear that there is no particular predisposition to mass sociogenic illness and it is a behavioural reaction that anyone can show in the right circumstances."

 Intense media coverage seems to exacerbate outbreaks.
 The illness may also recur after the initial outbreak.
 John Waller advises that once it is determined that the illness is psychogenic, it should not be given credence by authorities.
 For example, in the Singapore factory case study, calling in a medicine man to perform an exorcism seemed to perpetuate the outbreak.